When did WBC begin?

 PLEASE BE SURE NOT TO WEAR ANY LOTIONS, OILS, OR SPRAYS ON YOUR BODY AS THE MOISTURE MAY CAUSE FROSTBITE.
-Clients are required to dress in protective clothing composed of cotton socks and underwear (men).
-You will be provided mittens and booties to protect your extremities.
+Clients are required to dress in protective clothing composed of our socks and underwear (men).
+You will be provided mittens and shoes to protect your extremities.
 We suggest men wear athletic shorts, women wear non wired sports bra and athletic shorts.
 Modesty is preserved at all times as only your face and hands are visible to the technician.

 Is nitrogen dangerous to humans?

 No. Nitrogen is a non-toxic gas.
 The air that we breathe is made up of 78% nitrogen.

 Can I have multiple sessions in one day?

 You need to wait at at least 12 hours between sessions.

 Should I work out before or after a session?